syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### ComboBox

-you can render a ComboBox item, bt setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox`.
-You can further customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.
+you can render a ComboBox item, bt setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox`.
+You can further customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.

 #### Filtering